-Meal planning for elderly clients is an essential aspect of providing proper care and support.
+Meal planning for seniors is an essential aspect of providing proper care and support.
 As a Personal Support Worker (PSW), your role in meal planning goes beyond just preparing nutritious meals; it also involves considering dietary restrictions, preferences, and health conditions.
 Seniors require fewer calories than younger persons due to slower metabolism, less physical activity, and changes in body composition.
 Consuming enough fiber is important for maintaining digestive health and preventing constipation.
 Foods like avocados, nuts, seeds, and olive oil are rich in fiber. healthy fats, which are important for heart health and fat absorption.
 Seniors must drink enough water and avoid empty calories, sugary snacks, and low-nutrient foods.
 As a Personal Support Worker (PSW), you may be responsible for meal planning for elderly clients.
 This can be a challenging task, as elderly people often have different nutritional needs than younger adults.
 However, by following these tips, you can help ensure that your clients are getting the nutrients they need to stay healthy.

 Assess Individual Needs: